nodefluxio/vortex/docs/getting-started.md

 But this process is optional as validation is also automatically done in training pipeline as well.

-At this stage, you would then ready to use our model in deployment. [## TODO: EXPLAIN WHY EXPORT?]
+At this stage, you would then ready to use our model in deployment.
+To deploy our model seamlessly, you need to export your model into what we called an *intermediate representation* (IR) which is a representation of the model that is more general for other runtime, that is what you use to run the model, and also that we can use a better or faster inference that is more optimize for the machine.
+In vortex we support two kinds of intermediate representation, torchscript and ONNX.
+Torchscript model is the builtin representation from PyTorch, so to run this representation we still need PyTorch installed to be able to run the model.
+ONNX model is an open standard representation that is generally used and could run in a variety of runtime libraries.

 To export our model, use `export` command: